portmind/armenian-ocr/README.md

-If you have a Nvidia GPU you can use the `--cuda` flag to use it.
+If you have a Nvidia GPU you can use the `--cuda` flag to utilize it.

 This code will save the output in a list format, where each element is a list of the form `[bounding_box, word]`.